The Swiss Army - Fierce Fighting Unit of the Middle Ages

 In honor of the courageous Swiss guards at the Tuileries Palace, a monument was erected in Lucerne.
 Atop the wounded lion – symbolizing protection of the Bourbon standards – were inscribed the Latin words: "HELVETIORUM FIDEI AC VIRTUTI" (To the Loyalty and Courage of the Swiss).

-III.
 The Pontifical Swiss Guards

 The ceremonial Swiss Guards at St. Peter's Basilica, Vatican.
 In this photo, at the back of the ceremonial Guards are two Swiss guards in plain clothes.
 They are also part of the security details of the Pope.